situmtech/situm-android-getting-started/README.md

 This funcionality will allow you to draw a route between two points inside a building.
 As in the previous examples, you can also use another GIS provider, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

 In this example, we will show a route between two POIs of a building.
 Therefore, in the first place you will need to get a building and its POIs using the CommunicationManager.
 Please refer to the
-[Draw POIs over Google maps](#drawpois) example in order to retrieve this information.
+[Show POIs over Google Maps](#drawpois) example in order to retrieve this information.

 After obtaining the basic information, you can request a route between two of the retrieved POIs to the DirectionsManager.
 The route will be received on the *onSuccess* callback of the DirectionsManager.
 At this point, you will be able to draw a Google Maps polyline to represent the route.